Andy Samberg: Personal life

-Samberg knew his Brooklyn Nine-Nine co-star Chelsea Peretti before they starred in the show, as they met each other in elementary school and have been acquaintances ever since.

 Samberg is married to musician Joanna Newsom.
-He once described himself as a "superfan", and they met at one of her concerts.
-After five years of dating, Samberg proposed to her in February 2013, and they married on September 21, 2013, in Big Sur, California, with Saturday Night Live co-star Seth Meyers serving as Samberg’s groomsman.
-In March 2014, Samberg and Newsom purchased the Moorcrest estate in the Beachwood Canyon area of Los Angeles, California, which was associated with various historical figures: in the 1920s, it was owned by the parents of actress Mary Astor; and, prior to that Charlie Chaplin rented the estate.
+He described himself as her "superfan", and they met at one of her concerts in 2006.
+After five years of dating, Samberg proposed to her in February 2013, and they married on September 21, 2013, in Big Sur, California, with Saturday Night Live co-star Seth Meyers serving as Samberg's groomsman.

+In March 2014, Samberg and Newsom purchased the Moorcrest estate in the Beachwood Canyon area of Los Angeles, California, which was associated with various historical figures: in the 1920s, it was owned by the parents of actress Mary Astor; and, prior to that Charlie Chaplin rented it.
 The couple also owns a home in Manhattan's West Village.
-They announced the birth of their daughter on August 8, 2017,.
-The birth of Samberg and Newsom's second child was announced by The Lonely Island's Jorma Taccone, in February 2023.
+They announced the birth of their daughter on August 8, 2017.
+The birth of their second child, a son, was announced by the Lonely Island's Jorma Taccone in February 2023.

 Samberg, who grew up in the East Bay, is a fan of the Oakland Athletics and the Golden State Warriors.

+Samberg was raised in a Jewish family, but considers himself "not particularly religious".